 During this game, the goal is to hit every segment from 1 to 20 and then the out and inner and bullseye.
 You have to hit them in the correct order.
 You begin with one and then move on to 2, 3, and continue until you have hit every numbered segment on the board.

-You are not able to move onto the next number until you have successfully landed a dart on the current number.
+You are not able to move on to the next number until you have successfully landed a dart on the current number.
 The first person who hits the bullseye at the end wins the game.

 Like the other game versions, you’re allowed to have three darts during your turn.